-Why experts say it’s especially important for heart patients to get the coronavirus vaccine
+Why experts say it’s especially important for heart patients to get a coronavirus vaccine

 The short answer?
 Yes.

-Is the vaccine safe for people with heart disease?
+Are the vaccines safe for people with heart disease?

-Health experts say that although there have been no large studies looking particularly at the safety and effectiveness of the vaccine for patients with cardiovascular disease, the vaccine trials did include patients with heart conditions.
-Patients with HIV, hepatitis C and rheumatological diseases were also represented, said Antonio Abbate, a cardiologist at Virginia Commonwealth University’s Pauley Heart Center.
+Health experts say that although there have been no large studies looking particularly at the safety and effectiveness of coronavirus vaccines for patients with cardiovascular disease, the vaccine trials did include patients with heart conditions.
+Patients with HIV, hepatitis C and rheumatic diseases were also represented, said Antonio Abbate, a cardiologist at Virginia Commonwealth University’s Pauley Heart Center.

 And the advantages of the vaccines were undeniable for almost everyone in the trials, health experts say.